gorbulus/gorbulus/README.md

 I'm currently dedicating a high percentage of my time to learning Django, playing with datasets, and improving my UI skills. 🐍

-I'd like to get more experience contributing to open-souce projects and some hand-on work with APIs.👯
+I'd like to get more experience contributing to open-souce projects and some hands-on work with APIs.👯

 ### You can find me on: